V1laZ/BlogicProject-backend/README.md

 ![](https://imgur.com/6ugb6O4.png)

 ### Managing the database
-To manage **values** in the database it is recommended to use the **Django admin panel** that can be accessed on http://127.0.0.1:8000/admin.
+To manage **values** in the database it is recommended to use **Django admin panel** that can be accessed on http://127.0.0.1:8000/admin.

 Altering **tables** should be done in the [models.py](/blogic/api/models.py) file.